-If the student is a school age student who attends a non-public private school that is not located within the geographical boundaries of the School District, the student may need to be referred to the school district in which the non-public school is located in order to receive services during the regular school year.
+If the student is a school-age student who attends a non-public private school outside the geographical boundaries of the District, the student may need to be referred to the school district in which the non-public school is located to receive services during the regular school year.
 Please contact that school district for information regarding time deadlines for requests for services.

 The District’s Child Find process extends to students with physical or mental impairments that substantially limit a major life activity.
 Such students may be eligible for services or accommodations pursuant to Section 504 of the Rehabilitation Act.
 Section 504 is a Federal civil rights statute that prohibits discrimination against persons with disabilities and programs receiving Federal financial assistance.
 Please contact the district’s Director of Special Services for more information regarding Section 504 eligibility and services.